-- The regional proportion of MSW sent to each of the three final disposal sites in 2016, as determined by Metro Vancouver; this applies to all municipalities except City of Vancouver, Corporation of Delta and the City of Richmond (Table 3, above); - The landfill gas (LFG) collection efficiencies for the Vancouver Landfill and Cache Creek Landfill.
-According to the guidance in the GCC Organics Diversion Profile, in 2016 and in subsequent years, collection efficiencies are set at 75% to ensure alignment with the Provincial Landfill Gas Management Regulation.
-For comparison purposes, the reported LFG collection efficiencies (based on modeled LFG generation and actual LFG collection data) for each landfill are also shown.
+- The regional proportion of MSW sent to each of the final disposal sites in 2017, as determined by Metro Vancouver; this applies to all municipalities except City of Vancouver, City of Delta and the City of Richmond (Table 3, above); - The landfill gas (LFG) collection efficiency for the Vancouver Landfill.
+According to the guidance in the GCC Organics Diversion Profile, in 2016 and in subsequent years, landfill collection efficiencies are set at 75% to ensure alignment with the Provincial Landfill Gas Management Regulation.
+For comparison purposes, the reported LFG collection efficiency (based on modeled LFG generation and actual LFG collection data) for the landfill is also shown.

-Table 4 Landfill Gas Collection Efficiency for Vancouver Landfill and Cache Creek Landfill, applied to 2016 and all subsequent years.
+Table 4 2017 Landfill Gas Collection Efficiency for Vancouver Landfill

-Year VLF a CCLF b
+Year VLF ^a

-2016 (calculator setting) 75% 75%
+2017 (calculator setting) 75%

-2016 (reported) 74.4% 80%
+2017 (reported) 74.4%

-a Vancouver Landfill 2016 Annual Report (March 2017)
+^a Vancouver Landfill 2017 Annual Report (March 2018)